hilderingt/archlinux-overlayroot/README.md

+# No longer maintained
+This project is no longer maintained.
+It is replaced by [ovlroot](https://github.com/hilderingt/archlinux-overlayroot)

 # archlinux-overlayroot
 With _overlayroot_ you can overlay your root filesystem with a temporary tmpfs filesystem to mount it read-only afterwards.
 Any changes are written to the